vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

     * Call the file with commands as "schema_changes.sql"
         * mkdir -p tickets
         * example script:
+    * NOTE: If an error occurs, it will continue.
 ```shell
 tee tickets/TICKET-NO.output
 create database if not exists test1;